OpenPecha/Toolkit/README.md

 Automatic updating annotations from source base-text (original) and destination base-text (edited)
 ```
 $ openpoti update --help
-Usage: openpoti update [OPTIONS]
+Usage: openpoti update [OPTIONS] WORK_NUMBER

-  Command to update the annotations, must be run making edits to base-text.
+  Command to update the base text with your edits.

 Options:
-  -i, --id TEXT  Work ID of poti to be updated
   --help  Show this message and exit.
 ```

 Exporting and Extracting layer
 ```
 $ openpoti layer --help
-Usage: openpoti layer [OPTIONS] OPF_PATH OUT
+Usage: openpoti layer [OPTIONS] WORK_NUMBER OUT

-  Command to apply a single layer, multiple layers or all available layers (by default) and then export to markdown.
+  Command to apply a single layer, multiple layers or all available layers
+  (by default) and then export to markdown.

   Args:

-      - OPF_PATH is the path to opf directory of poti
+      - ID is the work-id of the poti, from which given layer will be
+      applied

       - OUT is the filename to the write the result.
 Currently support only
       Markdown file.